Malivil/TTT-Randomat-20/README.md

 - u/LegateLaurie on Reddit for the idea for the "Shh...
 It's a Secret!" event
 - u/Mad_Hatt3r on Reddit for the idea for the "Don't be so Sensitive" event
 - u/MysticBloodWolf on Reddit for the idea for the "Big Head Mode", "Rock, Paper, Scissors", and "Run For Your Life!" events
+- u/PacoSoe on Reddit for the idea for the "Fiends for Life" event
 - u/plipyplop on Reddit for the idea for the "I'm feeling kinda ILL" event
 - u/PM_ME_OODS on Reddit for the idea for the "Lonely Yogs" event
 - u/Shark_Shooter on Reddit for the idea for the "Come on and SLAM!" event